 Moreover, as a civilization that built its cities on top of the corpses of deities, they had difficulty in recognizing divinity.
 However, among their own kind, they were devout followers of themselves.

-Each generation of githyanki can expect to live about 100 years.
+Each generation of them can expect to live about 100 years.

 This plane, the home of their god Gith, is called Limbo in other campaign settings.